gloceansh/dotfiles/README.md

 ### ⌨️ Keyboard Shortcuts

-I highly suggest binding `capslock` to `control + option + command` using [Karabiner-Elements](https://karabiner-elements.pqrs.org/), as that combination of keys is used as the modifier key for my yabai/skhd config.
+I highly suggest binding `capslock` to `control + option + command` using [Karabiner-Elements](https://karabiner-elements.pqrs.org/), since that combination of keys is used as the modifier key for my yabai/skhd config.
 After installing, go to Complex Modifications -> Add Your Own rule -> And paste the following:
 ```
 {
     "description": "Caps lock key -> hyper key without shift (⌘⌥⌃), Escape when tapped",